Historic Upstate NY Farmhouse Home Tour

 Please welcome Ginny…

 Our story began here at Maple Creek twelve years ago.
 My husband and I left the suburbs of Dallas, Texas with our four young children for a job relocation.
+Moving is such an upheaval but, with services like Cars Arrive Auto Relocation, getting some of the bigger items in our lives where they need to be without constantly going back and forth is made much easier.
 We knew we wanted to buy a home with some land, but a farm wasn’t really on our radar.
 However, as we were out house-hunting, the “for sale” sign was going up in the front yard of a beautiful white farmhouse.

 I squealed with delight when I saw the farm (my husband nearly wrecked the car!).
 We called for an appointment and saw the home later that day.
 Needless to say, we thought it would be the perfect place to raise our kids while teaching them the value of hard work.
 Now, with so many memories of the animals we’ve loved and cared for – cows, chickens, pigs, sheep, horses, and more – plus the pumpkins and organic vegetables we’ve grown, we’re so glad we took a chance on our farm.